kambleaa007/Javascript/1. JavaScript Basics/README.md

 HTML is not a programming language; it is a markup language that defines the structure of your content.
 HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the content to make it appear a certain way, or act a certain way.

+### JS & TS
+Are you planning to learn #TypeScript or #JavaScript then in the first place you should know what a dynamically typed language is, and what a statically typed language is.

+Dynamically typed language: #JavaScript #Python #PHP

+A language is dynamically typed if the type is associated with run-time values, and not named variables.
+Means you can write a little quicker coz' you don't have to specify types every time

+Statically typed language: #Java #Rust #Go

+A language is statically typed if the type of a variable is known at compile time.
+It means that you as the programmer must specify what type each variable.

 ### Values in JavaScript :

 Everything a computer’s memory hold is Data and representing Data in JavaScript is called Value.
 Values need to be distinguished based on their role.
 So, JS divides its value to 6 different type.